ZhgChg.Li

 func animationController(forDismissed dismissed: UIViewController) -> UIViewControllerAnimatedTransitioning? {

-return //UIViewControllerAnimatedTransitioning animation to apply during Dismiss
+return // UIViewControllerAnimatedTransitioning animation to apply when dismissing

 }